 Enhanced Resources are Bible translations that contain links to key terms and phrases in the original Greek or Hebrew text.
 These key terms link to dictionaries, encyclopedia articles, images, and media that provide information about the language, culture, or other aspects of the text.
-Enhanced Resources currently exist for English, French, Spanish, Portuguese, Chinese, and Tok Pisin, and more languages are being added.
+Enhanced Resources currently exist for a number of languages (and more languages are being added):

 Enhanced resources make it possible for translators without Greek or Hebrew to get at the underlying meaning of the text, providing powerful tools for research, drafting and checking.
 Biblical terms from the project are also linked with Enhanced Resources, making it easier to track and edit them.